-The Chair of Trustees, or a nominated Trustee, will convene a Trust Complaints Appeal Panel.
+The Chair of Trustees, or a nominated trustee, will convene a Trust Complaints Appeal Panel.
 The appeal panel hearing is the last Trust-based stage of the complaints process and is not convened to merely rubber stamp previous decisions.

 The Trust Board will nominate three people to have delegated powers to hear the complaint at this stage.
-This may include staff, governors or Trustees.
+This may include staff, Academy Council members or trustees.
 At least one will be a person who is independent from the management and operation of the school.
 Panel members will have had no previous involvement in the complaint.
 The panel will choose their own chair.